 India has seven recognised stock exchanges, with BSE and NSE being the most prominent due to their liquidity and extensive listings.

-Step-by-Step Process to Buying Shares in India
+Step-by-Step Process to Buy Shares in India

 Here’s how to start your investment journey: